adamdburton/stratum/README.md

 stratum
 =======

-Stratum is a class system for lua with inheritance, interfaces and traits.
+Stratum is a class system for lua with inheritance, interfaces, traits and statics.
 Definitions have a php-like style using some syntactic sugar.

 ##Features